thundergnat/Prime-Factor/README.md

 USAGE
 =====

 `prime-factors()` - Returns the list of all of the prime factors of a positive integer.
 Results are returned in sorted order smallest to largest.
+Will attempt to coerce Integer numeric strings to an Integer and act on that.
+Returns an empty list for Integers < 2.
+Returns a Failure for non Integer parameters.

 `divisors()` - Returns the list of all the whole number divisors of a positive integer, including 1 and itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.
+Will attempt to coerce Integer numeric strings to an Integer and act on that.
+Returns an empty list for Integers < 1.
+Returns a Failure for non Integer parameters.

 `proper-divisors()` - Returns the list of all the whole number divisors of a positive integer > 1, including 1 but not itself.
 Results are not guaranteed to be in any order.
 If you want ordered results, pass in the `:sort` or `:s` flag set to a truthy value.
 By definition, 1 has no proper divisors.
+Will attempt to coerce Integer numeric strings to an Integer and act on that.
+Returns an empty list for Integers < 2.
+Returns a Failure for non Integer parameters.

 BUGS
 ====